 John Arezzi claims, "The WWF performers were encouraged to take the steroids to keep their bodies big, and this became a problem in the entire industry.
 I wanted wrestling to go back to the way it used to be when Bruno Sammartino was champion, and Pedro Morales was there.
 And then when the steroid monsters came about, it kind of destroyed it for me."

 Bryan Last added that the topic of steroids would become more prevalent in all sports as the decade closed and into the 2000s, but the case that brought mainstream attention to the problem was the death of ex-football player Lyle Alzado in May of 1992.
-So Graham was speaking two years prior to Alzado’s death.
+So Graham was speaking two years before Alzado’s death.
 All this was a precursor to Dr. George Zahorian and Vince McMahon’s trials.

-“One of the grudges of all pro wrestlers today is that there is no health insurance.
-There is no retirement fund, there are no benefits that you’d think would be associated with a corporation of the magnitude of Titan Sports,” says Graham pointedly.
+"One of the grudges of all pro wrestlers today is that there is no health insurance.
+There is no retirement fund.
+There are no benefits that you’d think would be associated with a corporation of the magnitude of Titan Sports," says Graham pointedly.

-“We have employees up there in Stamford working on typewriters, doing clerical work, running Titan Sports, and everyone has health insurance, benefits, retirement covered to the max.
-And here is the wrestler, putting his life on the line on an airplane every day, in cars driving to towns, blizzards and everything else, putting his body on the line every night in the ring, and we cannot get any health insurance or benefits.”
+"We have employees up there in Stamford working on typewriters, doing clerical work, running Titan Sports, and everyone has health insurance, benefits, retirement covered to the max.
+And here is the wrestler, putting his life on the line on an airplane every day, in cars driving to towns, blizzards, and everything else, putting his body on the line every night in the ring, and we cannot get any health insurance or benefits."

-Graham would continue, “That’s a travesty, sickening and disgusting.
-But it’s time for a change because it’s just not right, it’s not even close to fair.
+Graham would continue, "That’s a travesty, sickening and disgusting.
+But it’s time for a change because it’s just not right; it’s not even close to fair.
 We should be insurable.
 Unions never happened because they don’t want to take a chance and lose their jobs.
-Most wrestlers are easily replaceable.”
+Most wrestlers are easily replaceable."